 With each blog entry I have added links to trail maps (when available) and photos that I have taken on the hikes.
 I’ve also added coordinates for the trail-heads or parking areas with a link for directions and I give a short description of the hike that I took.

 Please note that the descriptions that I have blogged are the routes that I have chosen.
 I have used many sources for maps and trail descriptions prior to hiking most sites.
 The maps that I have linked do not always show the trails that I have used and should be used with caution and at your own risk.
 I have listed all of my sources below.
 Also note that several sites are open to hunting.
 I do try to note this in the blogs.
 Be sure to check if the site you plan on hiking is in fact a hunting area and be sure to follow the rules of the hunting regulations which I also listed below.

 Some Useful Links:

-Please note section 10.6 of the RI hunting regulation on requiring the use of orange vests and hats on State management properties and other properties where hunting is allowed.
+Please note sections 10.6 and 11.6 of the RI hunting regulation on requiring the use of orange vests and hats on State management properties and other properties where hunting is allowed.